 To round up a great year, I’ll take a look at some great tools that have proven to come in very handy for my own use.
 From documentation creation to loader elements, here’s a useful collection of tools for all web developers.

-There is a lengthy feature list, with built-in support for Github flavoured markdown, a file editor, Google Analytics and many more features.
+There is a lengthy feature list, with built-in support for Github flavored markdown, a file editor, Google Analytics, and many more features.
 Plenty to help you out with most projects.
 [Get it here]

 In the creator’s own words, Ladda is “A UI concept which merges loading indicators into the action that invoked them“.
 Ladda enables you to create awesome interaction indicators for buttons.

 A number of sizes and animations are available.
 I particularly enjoy the progress bars, which have been built right into the buttons.
 [Get it here]